Grief and Mesothelioma

 Tips for coping with cancer include:

-- Be patient with yourself and physical changes.
+- Be patient with yourself and your physical changes.

 - Join a support group to talk to others with cancer.